Cali's Guide to Hedgehog Destuffing

 You will likely have to dig some for the more out of reach portions

 A completed work.
-Have owner gather up the pieces and reassemble heggie, or simply toss the flat heggie around (great fun.)
-Note, this particular heggie has already undergone the nose removal operation as well as 3 amputations.
+Have owner gather up the pieces and reassemble hedgie, or simply toss the flat hedgie around (great fun.)
+Note, this particular hedgie has already undergone the nose removal operation as well as 3 amputations.